tymzap/articles.ts/NOTES.md

 - Color scheme switcher (dark/light)
 - Saving basic app data in local storage
 - i18n support
+- Hello Tour popup

 # What can be improved
 - If real API will be connected, logic should be written for caching/paginating server response.
 Right now this logic is really simple and assumes that every call to api fetches all articles
 - Store's subscribe method updates local storage on every change, this needs to be changed when store will grow
+- Development environment: husky, prettier, etc
+- Tests - app is testable but there are no tests yet :)